Skip to Content

-This post shares all about joining wood planks for a tabletop!
-If you’re wondering how to join wood planks to make different projects for your home, it’s easier than it might sound.
-And it’s a skill that can help you make beautiful custom furniture.
+Learn all about joining wood planks for a tabletop!
+It’s easier than it might sound, and it’s a skill that can help you make beautiful furniture.

 I’m working on building a new coffee table for my living room right now.
 We’ve been using a painted trunk for years, but we no longer need the extra storage space, and having a coffee table that is a bit more functional (read: something that I can sit on the floor and eat Chinese food at while watching TV) was appealing.